immersive-web/webxr-ar-module/explainer.md

 WebVR provides tracking information via the [`VRSession.getDisplayPose`](https://w3c.github.io/webvr/#dom-vrsession-getdisplaypose) method, which developers can poll each frame to get the view and projection matrices for each eye.
 The matrices provided by the [`VRDisplayPose`](https://w3c.github.io/webvr/#interface-vrdisplaypose) can be used to render the appropriate viewpoint of the scene for both eyes.

+Unless the "HeadModel" Frame of Reference is being used, the session is not guaranteed to return a pose.
+(It may have lost tracking, for instance.)
+In that case the app will need to decide how to respond.
+It may wish to re-render the scene using an older pose, fade the scene out to prevent disorientation, fall back to a HeadModel Frame of Reference, or simply not update.

 The UA maintains a VR compositor behind the scenes that is always active during an exclusive session.
 It runs a tight rendering loop, presenting the imagery defined by the session's layers to the VR display at as close to the display's native framerate as possible.
 Potentially future spec iterations could enable video layers that would automatically be synchronized to the compositor, but images from a canvas layer are not updated automatically.
 Once rendering is complete [`VRCanvasLayer.commit`](https://w3c.github.io/webvr/#dom-vrcanvaslayer-commit) must be called to send the current contents of the canvas backbuffer to the VR compositor.
 The compositor will continue presenting that content to the user, reprojected, each frame until a new one is provided via `commit`.
-If `commit()` is called on a canvas layer multiple times in the course of a single frame the previously committed contents are discarded and only the most recent results will be displayed.

 `VRCanvasLayer.commit` returns a Promise, which resolves when the VR compositor is ready draw a new frame.
 This enables it to act as an analog for requestAnimationFrame which runs at the display's refresh rate.
+If the layer's source is not dirty when `commit()` is called no new imagery is sent to the compositor but a valid promise is still returned.
+If `commit()` is called on a canvas layer multiple times in the course of a single frame only the image from the first commit is used, and the subsequent ones are discarded but a valid promise is still returned.

 ```js
 // The Frame of Reference indicates what the matrices and coordinates the